Code of Conduct and Ethics

 The Board (or the appropriate committee of the Board) is responsible for setting the standards of business conduct contained in this Code and updating these standards as appropriate to reflect legal and regulatory developments.

 This Code applies to all directors, officers and employees of the Company (the “Covered Persons”).
-It is the obligation of each and every Covered Person to become familiar with this Code, to adhere to the standards and restrictions set forth herein, to conduct himself or herself accordingly.
+It is the obligation of each and every Covered Person to become familiar with this Code, to adhere to the standards and restrictions set forth herein, and to conduct himself or herself accordingly.
 The Company’s more detailed policies and procedures set forth from time to time in any employee handbook and policy manual of the Company are separate requirements and are not part of this Code.

 While the Company’s Legal Department will oversee the procedures designed to implement this Code, it is the individual responsibility of each Covered Person to comply with this Code.
 Those who violate this Code will be subject to appropriate disciplinary action which, depending on the severity of the violation, may include suspension or termination.